 Alternatively your RSP may offer you a combined plan for private and educational use over the same port using the same router and plan.
 RSPs do have the ability to offer combined plans.
 You need to check with your RSP

-However if your school room is located a considerable distance from the home connection this will require a separate ‘Location ID’ to be raised with NBN and it will be subject to nbn approval.
-This 2nd Sky Muster connection can have ONLY the education service activated.
-This will be determined on a case by case basis by nbn.
+However if your school room is located a considerable distance from the home connection this will require a separate ‘Location ID’ to be raised with NBN and an additional nbn Sky Muster installation.
 If you have more than 1 habitable house on your property, each residence is entitled to a Sky Muster™ installation.

-You can have a Sky Muster service that has only 1 port provisioned and this port can be JUST the educational port (this will be the case for school rooms located some distance from the home NTD) and will be determined by nbn on a case by case basis.
+You can have a Sky Muster service that has only 1 port provisioned and this port can be JUST the educational port (this will be the case for school rooms located some distance from the home NTD).

 Late in 2015 the Federal Government set nbn the task of developing a dedicated port for education for use with the new nbn Sky Muster Satellite.

 nbn worked with State and Territory education departments to develop an ‘Educational Port’which is delivered over a dedicated port at the remote user’s home via Sky Muster.
 This port was designed specifically for distance education and home schoolers, however future uses could include health and emergency services.
 You can read more about the announcement here.